Photocurrents induced by structured light: Photocurrents induced by twisted radiation

 Azimuthal photocurrents $j_{\varphi}$ do not produce voltage drops in homogeneous 2D systems~\footnote{In samples with special geometry, like split rings, azimuthal photocurrents can also be detected as voltage drops}.
 What they produce is a static magnetic field $\bm B_{\rm photo}$, which points along the 2DEG plane normal at $z = 0$.
 At the center of the beam, the field can be readily calculated from the Biot-Savart law

 For the azimuthal photocurrent given by Eq.~\eqref{jpolph_bessel}, we obtain

+where $j_0 = - n e^3 \tau^3 E_0^2 q_{\parallel}/[m^{*2}(1+\omega^2 \tau^2)]$.
 The first two contributions in Eq.~\eqref{B} depend on the polarization parameters $p_2$ and $p_3$ of the plane waves constituting the beam.
 The third contribution is polarization-independent but reverses its sign upon changing the sign of $m$.
-At large values of the total angular momentum projection, $|m|\gg 1$, the polarization-independent contribution dominates and the magnetic field assumes the form

-The emergence of a static magnetization controlled by the angular momentum of the beam can be considered as the inverse Faraday effect of twisted light.
+At large values of the total angular momentum projection, $|m|\gg 1$, the polarization-independent contribution dominates and the magnetic field assumes the dependence $B_{\rm photo} \propto 1/m$.
+Estimation of the current density for $q_\parallel/q = 0.1$ and the radiation intensity $1$~kW/cm$^2$ yields $j_0 \approx 30$~nA/cm.
+The corresponding magnetic field $B_{\rm photo}$ is of the order of nT.
+Such fields can be detected, e.g., by SQUIDs~\cite{Nowack2013} or optical sensors based on color centers in silicon carbide or diamond~\cite{Simin2016}.
+The emergence of a static magnetization controlled by the angular momentum of the beam can be considered as the inverse Faraday effect~\cite{Durnev2023a} of twisted light.